SynapticSage/Neural_Realime-ClosedLoop-PhaseDisruption/README.md

 My implementation rides atop Loren Frank Lab's FSData/FSGui ripple-closed loop detection.
 This tool is a direct descendent of their closed-loop module.

+Below is an example of fast beta (20-30hz) phase disurption, with brain samples streaming at 1500hz.
+I can also acheive reliable theta wave  (6-12hz) disruption with this.
 ![Example of beta rhythm detection](https://github.com/SynapticSage/Realtime-neural-phaseDisruption/raw/master/beta_detection.png)